Discover an innovative, new and effective way to treat debilitating depression…

 Continued data shows how effective Ketamine is for major depressive disorder (MDD).
 A recent double-blind, placebo-controlled crossover study again showed that symptoms of MDD are rapidly alleviated by administration of a single dose of Ketamine.
 This specific study showed “connectivity changes in the insula in MDD subjects suggesting that Ketamine may normalize the interaction between the DMN and salience networks, supporting the triple network dysfunction model of MDD.” http://www.biologicalpsychiatryjournal.com/article/S0006-3223(18)30085-4/fulltext

 A Patient’s Story

 At 46, Dennis had been dealing with major depression for over 30 years.
 He had tried more than 15 different antidepressants and nothing worked.
 Dennis was ready to give up, and he even went as far as scheduling his suicide.
 But one fateful night, he saw news story about Ketamine.
 He immediately sent an email to join the trial which provided him with treatment a few days later.
 “Within a few hours I could tell that my anxiety and depression were completely gone for the first time in my memory,” he recalls.
 Ketamine not only relieved Dennis from his crippling depression and stopped him from going through with suicide — it turned him into a Ketamine treatment depression evangelist.
 He now runs the Ketamine Advocacy Network so he can spread awareness about the depression treatment that saved his life.

 Dennis’ story is just one example of how powerful Ketamine treatment can be, even in the direst situations.
-If you are interested in learning more about success stories like this:

 This safe, effective, and rapid treatment pulled Dennis out of a deep depression he thought he could not defeat, and it is possible Ketamine may do the same for you.
 Do not hesitate to explore this option and contact us with any questions or concerns.